-Harper-Schmidt Fellows in the Humanities are Assistant Professors in the College whose primary teaching is in the Humanities Common Core, sequences of general education courses required of all undergraduates in the College.
+Harper & Schmidt Fellows in the Humanities are Assistant Professors in the College with four-year postdoctoral teaching appointments whose primary teaching is in the Humanities Common Core, sequences of general education courses required of all undergraduates in the College.
 In addition, they teach at least one undergraduate course in the Department of Philosophy during the course of their appointment and they regularly participate in workshops and graduate seminars, providing significant additional intellectual resources for our philosophical community.

 The Department of Philosophy currently has four Harper-Schmidt Fellows:

 David Egan was born and raised in Vancouver, Canada, and has lived and studied in Canada, the US, England, and Germany.
 He received a DPhil in philosophy from Oxford in 2012.
 His research falls on both sides of the analytic-continental divide, and he has a particular interest in the later philosophy of Ludwig Wittgenstein.
 His doctoral thesis examined the appeal to ordinary language in the work of Wittgenstein, Austin, and Cavell, while bringing this appeal into dialogue with themes in the work of Heidegger and Derrida, and developing a conception of unregulated play as central to this appeal.
 He is currently working his doctoral thesis into a book, and has recently published (with Routledge) a co-edited collection of essays on Wittgenstein and Heidegger.
 Other areas of interest include the philosophy of literature and animal studies.
 David is also a playwright, with work professionally produced on both sides of the Atlantic.

 office: Gates-Blake 318